blueskyletters/blueskyletters.github.io/_drafts/the-unlikely-pilgrimage-of-harold-fry-book-review.md

 _“You got up, and you did something.
 And if trying to find a way when you don't even know you can get there isn't a small miracle; then I don't know what is.”_

 “If we can't accept what we don't know, there really is no hope.”

+“you could be ordinary and attempt something extraordinary, without being able to explain it in a logical way.”

+“The least planned part of the journey, however, was the journey itself.”

+“If I just keep putting one foot in front of the other, it stands to reason that I'm going to get there.”